Inland trout management

 Inland trout fishing - what you need to know to be a successful Wisconsin trout angler.

-The Wisconsin Inland Trout Management Plan, 2020-2029 will be guiding trout management in Wisconsin for years to come.
+The Wisconsin Inland Trout Management Plan, 2020-2029 [PDF] will be guiding trout management in Wisconsin for years to come.

 Classified trout streams

 The maps of Wisconsin's classified trout streams are arranged by county.
 This listing includes the state's 13,000 miles of classified trout streams.

 The majority of trout stream sampling occurs between mid-June and mid-September each year to allow for the capture of young-of-year trout.
 Trout and other species of fish are counted, measured, and sometimes weighed.
 The length of the stream site varies based on the width of the stream.
 The data collected in these surveys are used to determine management practices and related objectives such as trout stream classification, stocking, regulations and habitat.